 Even something as simple as taking a day off at the weekend can be a challenge no matter where you are on the wheel of life.
 Time is a precious commodity these days.
 And to dwindle away the day, relaxing, can actually feel stressy after five or ten minutes.
 For me, this is certainly the case.
 But it turns out that this may not be the best way to unwind after all.

-A randomized study funded by the University of South Australia says that sitting around doing nothing may not be the best way to RELAX.
+A randomised study funded by the University of South Australia says that sitting around doing nothing may not be the best way to RELAX.
 Participants took part in one-hour, weekly sessions of relaxation or Hatha Yoga for ten weeks.
 The objective was to compare the two modalities to determine if either reduced the subjects’ stress, anxiety, blood pressure or simply improved their quality of life.

 131 subjects with mild to moderate levels of stress were recruited from the South Australia community, and guess what?
 After results from the study were analysed, it emerged that Yoga was more effective than relaxation in improving mental health.
 In the 6-week follow up, participants showed higher scores in vitality, social function and lower scores in anxiety and stress.